Climate

 Community action

 Community action is where people come together on a specific project to benefit the locality where they live.
-Why community action is important for the environment Environmental action can occur at different levels: Individual – what each of us can do in our everyday lives; consuming less, swapping to renewable energy, cutting down on food …
+Why community action is important for the environment Environmental action can occur at different levels: All levels are valuable.
+Government policy can speed up change as it affects everyone.
+However, sometimes they can be behind the curve

 Community action Read More »